Frequently Asked Questions

 - be U.S. citizens;

-- be seeking admission to enter graduate school in fall 2018 for a two-year program at a U.S. university
+- be seeking admission to enter graduate school in fall 2019 for a two-year program at a U.S. university in an area of relevance to the Foreign Service

 - have a cumulative grade point average of at least 3.2 on a 4.0 scale at the time of application